 Many individuals file bankruptcy who are current on their rent.
 Generally, debtors who file bankruptcy cases that are current on their monthly rent do so because they are behind on other bills.
 Typically, credit card bills and medical debt are the most predominant reasons debtors file bankruptcy.

 If you are current with your rent payments, the bankruptcy process is much easier.
-You will list your landlord’s contact information in your bankruptcy papers.
-The Statement of Intention is where you will list your landlord’s information and let the Bankruptcy Court know that you intend to stay in the rental property and will continue making your monthly rent payments.
+You will list your landlord’s contact information on your Schedule G only.
 As long as you continue to make timely rent payments your bankruptcy will not impact your lease agreement with your landlord.

 If your landlord does annual credit checks it may be a good idea to disclose your bankruptcy to them.
 Most landlords won’t care that you filed bankruptcy as long as you are paying them on time.
 In some cases, you may be able to ask your landlord to report your timely payments to the credit bureaus to help rebuild your credit score on your credit report.